-January 2017: The typical flu season runs October through May.
-Now that Uintah Basin Healthcare has confirmed cases of the flu, it is a good time to once again caution that the flu can be dangerous and remind the public that it can usually be prevented with a simple flu shot.
+September 8, 2016: The typical flu season runs October through May.
+Experts caution that the flu can be dangerous and remind us that it can usually be prevented with a simple flu shot.

 WHAT IS THE FLU?

 The flu is a highly contagious virus that usually enters the body through the mouth, nose or eyes.
 The virus can become airborne if an infected individual coughs or sneezes, thus spreading rapidly to people within close proximity.
 Flu symptoms are often mistaken for catching a cold or simply feeling under the weather; however, the sudden onset of symptoms, such as severe muscle aches, extreme fatigue, chills, severe chest discomfort and dry, unproductive coughing, most commonly signal the flu.